Mechanical Fuel Reduction Grant

 All debris generated from the project must be removed from the property or dispersed as mulch or chips.
 Burning of any kind is not allowed under this grant and will result in disqualification.
 If any debris generated from this project is left on landowner’s property, we may not cover reimbursement.

-The contractor hired will have up to 180 days to complete all the work.
+The hired contractor will have up to 180 days to complete all the work.
 If work is not completed by the end of the 180-day term, the landowner can be reimbursed for the acreage that was completed.
 The landowner may also apply again next year for any acreage missed.
 No extensions will be granted.

 After the contractor completes their work, the landowner will contact us to schedule a post-inspection visit which will verify any work completed.
 The post-inspection will calculate acreage and verify dimensions were met in the approved location.